marcory-hub/hailo_gcp/README.md

 # hailo

 ## How to Install and test Hailo SW Suite Without Required Hardware
-Raspberry Pi 5 with AI-kit Hailo8L accelerator experiments: Google Cloud Platform Setup and test it with a model  made on Teachable Machine.
+Raspberry Pi 5 with AI-kit Hailo8L accelerator experiments for computer vision: Google Cloud Platform Setup and test transformation, parsing, and optimization with the Hailo Software Suite with a model trained on Teachable Machine.

 ### [Create Google Cloud Platform VM Instance and Connect via SSH](https://github.com/marcory-hub/hailo/blob/main/create-and-connect-gcp-vm-instance-w-local-terminal.md)